nolageek/twitch/README.md

 ----- | ----- | -----
 !run | *"Run bitch, run!"* | Someone is getting chased !sad | *sad trombone* | Someone is ded.
-!jc | Add +1 to the Blaspheme counter when nolageek gets jump scared. |

 ### Dead by Daylight